 - You can use popsicle sticks instead of the holders that come with the mold.
 This is a great option if your family is prone to losing things, or if you’re taking them on a walk to the pool or park.

-If yogurt popsicles aren’t your thing, try my homemade ice pops, which are made with 100% fruit.
+- Try my homemade ice pops, which are made with 100% fruit.
 You can also make those with fruit juice, if you happen to have a little bit in the fridge just waiting to be used.

 Watch How to Make 3-Ingredient Easy Yogurt Popsicles